 For excellent service by an organisation, business or business associate in the cause of equestrian safety.

-For consistently excellent service in the cause of equine welfare.
+For consistently excellent service by an organisation, business or professional person in the cause of equine welfare.

-For the instructor who has made the greatest difference to their students and the field of equestrian training.
+For a freelance coach who has made the greatest difference to their students and the field of equestrian training.

 For the centre that has made the greatest difference to their community.

 This award celebrates individuals, businesses or organisations who have voluntarily dedicated a bridleway.

 For exceptional work by a BHS Committee, British Riding Club or Equestrian Access Group.